AdobeDocs/experience-platform.en/help/rtcdp/accounts/account-profile-ui-guide.md

 ## Related accounts tab {#related-accounts-tab}

 The **[!UICONTROL Related accounts]** tab provides information about other accounts that may be related to the account that you are browsing.
-Get more information about the functionality in the [related accounts overview](/help/rtcdp/b2b-ai-ml-services/related-accounts.md).
+For in-depth information about the functionality, read the [related accounts overview](/help/rtcdp/b2b-ai-ml-services/related-accounts.md).

 >[!NOTE]
 >